cdgreenidge/leabra7/docs/specs.rst

       weight contrast before sending net input.
 Defaults to :code:`1`.
 Valid values are any float.

    .. py:attribute:: log_on_cycle
+   .. py:attribute:: log_on_trial
+   .. py:attribute:: log_on_epoch
+   .. py:attribute:: log_on_batch

-      An iterable of strings specifying which layer attributes to log each cycle.
-Defaults to an empty iterable, :code:`()`.
-Valid members of the iterable are:
+      A tuple of strings specifying which layer attributes to log at the respective frequency.
+Defaults to an empty tuple, :code:`()`.
+Valid members of the tuple are:

-      - :code:`conn_wt`, the sigmoid contrast-enhanced connection weights.
+      - :code:`"conn_wt"`, the sigmoid contrast-enhanced connection weights.
-      - :code:`conn_fwt`, the non-contrast-enhanced connection weights.
+      - :code:`"conn_fwt"`, the non-contrast-enhanced connection weights.

 UnitSpec